 Call 1300 782 200

-This is a crisis response service.
+You can call this is crisis response service 24 hours a day, 7 days a week.
 They can provide a telephone assessment and referral service for people escaping domestic violence.

 (National Sexual Assault, Domestic Family Violence Counselling Service)